Dodgers vs. Phillies Player Props Betting Odds

 |1

-Check out the latest odds and place your bets on any of Michael Grove's player props with DraftKings Sportsbook.
+Check out the latest odds and place your bets on any of Bobby Miller's player props with BetMGM.

 Nicholas Castellanos Props